starfi5h/DSP_Mod/BulletTime/README.md

 ### Game speed adjustment
 ![Game speed adjustment](https://raw.githubusercontent.com/starfi5h/DSP_Mod/dev/BulletTime/img/demo1.gif)
-Slow game speed down to lower calculation workload.
-Improve FPS in late game.
+Reduce game speed to lower the calculation workload and improve FPS in the late game.
-The speed adjustment affects everything but the mecha, the mecha will still in normal speed.
+This adjustment affects everything except the mecha, which will continue at normal speed.
-The control slider is on in-game statistic performance panel.
+The control slider is available in the in-game performance statistics panel.
-When speed is set to 0, the game will enter pause mode, game tick and factories will stop.
+When speed is set to 0, the game will enter pause mode, and game ticks and factories will stop.

 ### Background autosave
-Run autosave on background thread so the game won't freeze.
+Run autosave on a background thread to prevent game freezes.
-To make sure factory data is consistent, the game will enter pause mode during autosave.
+The game will enter pause mode during autosave to ensure factory data consistency.
-The interaction with the factory is prohibited during the time exporting local factory data.
+Interaction with the factory is prohibited during local factory data export.

 ## Configuration